- City Office

 Status of Current Violations

-If you know of a potential violation, it may have already been reported to the City – check the list below for the status of known Property Maintenance and Zoning violations.
+If you know of a potential violation, it may have already been reported to the City – check the list below for the status of current Property Maintenance and Zoning violations.

 Reporting Potential Violations

-Once a potential violation is reported it is added to the list for upcoming inspection to determine if any potential code violations exist.
-If a violation is found, a written Courtesy Letter or Official Notice of Violation is issued to the owner of the property with a time limit to remedy the situation in a timely manner.
+Once a potential violation is reported, it is added to the list for upcoming inspection to determine if any potential code violations exist.
+If a violation is found, a written Courtesy Letter or Zoning/Property Maintenance Violation Enforcement Notice is issued to the owner of the property with a time limit to remedy the situation in a timely manner.
 If the violation is not addressed and there are not extenuating circumstances, the City can initiate legal action against the owner of the property through the Sharonville Mayor’s Court.

 Most Common Property Maintenance Violations